5 Types of Muscarinic Receptors | Their Effects, Functions, Agonists and Antagonists

 Muscarinic receptors are a part of the parasympathetic system.

-Hence along with the nicotinic receptors, they are called cholinergic receptors.
+Hence, along with the nicotinic receptors, they are called cholinergic receptors.

-All the muscarinic receptors are G-protein coupled receptor types.
+All muscarinic receptors are G-protein-coupled receptors.

 Muscarinic Receptors types